thujikun/phantom-screenshot/README.md

 npm start
 ````

-## Then you can get captures on demo directory and you can see all captures on your browser!
+## Then you can get captures on index directory and you can see all captures on your browser!